Veins of time

 No.

-Something inside Eris snapped.
+Something snapped inside her.

 Silence.

 Then, beneath the roots of an ancient tree, something pulsed with light.
+A hidden map.
+Strange, looping patterns and cryptic runes covered its surface.
+Aven unrolled it, scanning the markings.

 It read:

-"Where the first weave bends time, The crystal shall awaken.
-In the ruin's shadow, the path is clear, Only the first must lead the way."
+"Where the first weave bends time, the crystal shall awaken.
+In the ruin's shadow, the path is clear.
+Only the first must lead the way."

 Eris stared at the words, her pulse hammering.